z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 attributes, but since BiFrost's blocks occupy 1 pixel row instead of 8, the programmer can get a much more colourful display.

-There are 2 versions of BiFrost, the original and BiFrost2.
+There are 2 versions of BiFrost: the original and BiFrost2.
 Somewhat confusingly, the original BiFrost also comes in 2 versions, low resolution and high resolution.
 Which of the 3 versions you chose depends on what capabilities you require.

+## Understanding BiFrost's Capabilities

+BiFrost places coloured _tiles_ within its display area.
+Although tiles can be animated and moved around to some extent, they're not the _sprite_ type of graphics which you might think of as floating freely around the screen.
+BiFrost isn't suitable for Space Invaders, but it will help you to write puzzle games, board games, strategy and turn playing games, and will do so providing a level of colour which the Spectrum shouldn't really be capable of.

 Technical limitations mean BiFrost can't use the whole screen.
 It's restricted to 18 character rows by 18 character columns.
 That's 144x144 pixels, as seen in